Emile Sherman: Other roles

 In addition to his Managing Director role at See-Saw Films, Sherman is a director of Fulcrum Media Finance, a subsidiary of the company.
 Fulcrum Media Finance is a specialist film and television financier, providing cashflow for the Australian Producer Offset, Location and PDV Offsets as well as the New Zealand Screen Production Grant and the United Kingdom Film Tax Credit.
 Fulcrum has provided over $200 million in finance to film and television projects to date.

 In 2019, Sherman and Canning teamed up with Garth Davis to form a new production company called I AM THAT, with Samantha Lang as head of development.

 Sherman is also a director of animal protection institute Voiceless, and a director of the Sydney Writers’ Festival.

 In 2021, Sherman launched a podcast with Lloyd Vogelman called Principle of Charity.
 In the podcast, the hosts bring together two expert guests with opposing views on big social issues, and in addition to passionately advocating their own views, each guest is challenged to present the best, most generous version of the other’s argument.

+In December 2024, he was appointed to the Art Gallery of NSW Board of Trustees.